mayracu/reading-notes/code201/201class1.md

 ## How to find images to add to a website

-[Google Images](https://www.google.com/imghp?gws_rd=ssl)is a useful tool to choose images.
+[Google Images](https://www.google.com/imghp?gws_rd=ssl) is a useful tool to choose images.
 It's recommendable to review the licensing requirements and choose images with Creative Commons licenses.

 ## How to create a String or a Number in JavaScript?